• Skip to primary navigation

 • Backpacks and sweaters get hung up.

-• School shoes go on the bottom shelf so they are ready for the next day of school.
+• School shoes go on the bottom shelf so they're ready for the next morning.

-• Lunch boxes get emptied and put on the bottom shelf.
+• Lunch boxes get emptied and then go on the bottom shelf.

 Click link below to visit AnaWhite.com and download the plans